eonk/CrimeSciData/book.md

 ## [1] 0.2881989
 ```

-Knowing how to interpret this is important.
-R^2 ranges from 0 to 1.
-The greater it is the more powerful our model is, the more explaining we are doing, the better we are able to account for variation in our outcome Y with our input.
-In other words, the stronger the relationship is between Y and X. As with all the other measures of effect size interpretation is a matter of judgement.
+Knowing how to interpret this is important. $R^2$ ranges from 0 to 1.
+The greater it is the more powerful our model is, the more explaining we are doing, the better we are able to account for variation in our outcome $Y$ with our input.
+In other words, the stronger the relationship is between $Y$ and $X$.
+As with all the other measures of effect size interpretation is a matter of judgement.
 You are advised to see what other researchers report in relation to the particular outcome that you may be exploring.[This](http://blog.minitab.com/blog/adventures-in-statistics/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit) is a reasonable explanation of how to interpret R-Squared.

-Weisburd and Britt (2009: 437) suggest that in criminal justice you rarely see values for R^2 greater than .40.
-Thus, if your R^2 is larger than .40, you can assume you have a powerful model.
-When, on the other hand, R^2 is lower than .15 or .2 the model is likely to be viewed as relatively weak.
+Weisburd and Britt (2009: 437) suggest that in criminal justice you rarely see values for $R^2$ greater than .40.
+Thus, if your $R^2$ is larger than .40, you can assume you have a powerful model.
+When, on the other hand, $R^2$ is lower than .15 or .2 the model is likely to be viewed as relatively weak.
 Our observed r squared here is not too bad.
-There is considerably room for improvement if we want to develop a better model to explain violence [^2].
-In any case, many people would argue that R^2 is a bit overrated.
+There is considerably room for improvement if we want to develop a better model to explain violence [^9].
+In any case, many people would argue that $R^2$ is a bit overrated.
 You need to be aware of what it measures and the context in which you are using it.
 Read [here](http://blog.minitab.com/blog/adventures-in-statistics/how-high-should-r-squared-be-in-regression-analysis) for some additional detail.

 ## Inference with regression

 In real applications, we have access to a set of observations from which we can compute the least squares line, but the population regression line is unobserved.
 So our regression line is one of many that could be estimated.
 A different sample would produce a different regression line.
-The same sort of ideas that we introduced when discussing the estimation of sample means or proportions also apply here. *if we estimate b0 and b1 from a particular sample, then our estimates won't be exactly equal to b0 and b1 in the population*.
+The same sort of ideas that we introduced when discussing the estimation of sample means or proportions also apply here.
+If we estimate $b_0$ and $b_1$ from a particular sample, then our estimates won't be exactly equal to $b_0$ and b1 in the population.
 But if we could average the estimates obtained over a very large number of data sets, the average of these estimates would equal the coefficients of the regression line in the population.

 In the same way that we can compute the standard error when estimating the mean and explained in Week 5, we can compute standard errors for the regression coefficients to quantify our uncertainty about these estimates.
 These standard errors can in turn be used to produce confidence intervals.
 This would require us to assume that the residuals are normally distributed.
-As seen in the image, and for a simple regression model, you are assuming that the values of Y are approximately normally distributed for each level of X:
+As seen in the image, and for a simple regression model, you are assuming that the values of $Y$ are approximately normally distributed for each level of $X$:

 ![normalityresiduals](http://reliawiki.org/images/2/28/Doe4.3.png)